Get a Quote

 At NCMIC, we believe that supporting the chiropractic profession is an important part of our heritage.
 No other insurance provider has provided more support for the profession than NCMIC.

 In the past 5 years, NCMIC has attended more than 1,000 chiropractic events including college homecomings, seminars and state/national association conventions.
 We also offer business training and malpractice risk management seminars and resources to D.C.s as a complement to the education provided by the chiropractic colleges.

 For account information on products not listed above, Contact Us by email or at 800-769-2000, ext.
 4200

 As a new or soon-to-be D.C., you're preparing to start your own practice, find an associateship or work as an independent contractor.
 To help you along the way, NCMIC offers a wealth of tips and resources from practicing D.C.s and other experts.

-Question: As a doctor who likes to “go the extra mile” for my patients, I'm considering starting a house call program.
-What are the benefits and risks of this practice model?
+As a doctor who likes to “go the extra mile” for your patients, you may have considered starting a house call program.
+But are you aware of risks and benefits of this practice model?

 Before accepting a job offer (see Negotiating a Job Offer), you should evaluate all the provisions of the offer in writing.
 Because the employment agreement can affect your career long term, it may be in your best interest to find an attorney to review the document and give you legal advice on its provisions before you sign on the dotted line.

 The information in the NCMIC Learning Center is offered solely for general information and educational purposes.
 It is not offered as, nor does it represent, legal or professional advice.
 Neither does this information constitute a guideline, practice parameter or standard of care.
 You should not act or rely upon this information without seeking the advice of an attorney familiar with the specific legal requirements of the state(s) in which you practice.
 If there is a discrepancy between the site and an insurance policy you have with NCMIC, the policy will prevail.